andrq12/emergent_interp/README.md

 # emergent_interp

-I refactored the code at the end, so the file paths in the code may not be correct
+I refactored the code after finishing analysis, so the file paths in the code may not be correct

 Work for replicating [Emergent Misalignment: Narrow finetuning can produce broadly misaligned LLMs (Betley et. al)](https://martins1612.github.io/emergent_misalignment_betley.pdf) is in finetune/